What is an ADA Icemaker?

 - Undercounter Ice Makers: Designed to fit under countertops, ADA compliant models measure 32.5” and below.
 These models meet the height regulations instituted by the federal government.
 Models like the Hoshizaki KM-201BAH ice machine have ice bin doors that meet ADA requirements.

 - Hotel Ice Dispensers: It’s important that hotel ice dispensers be ADA compliant since they need to be accessible to guests.
-Hotel dispensers like the Hoshizaki DB-130 hotel ice dispenser and Hoshizaki 200H hotel ice dispenser are designed for this very reason.
+Ice machines for hotels or motels like the Hoshizaki DB-130 hotel ice dispenser and Hoshizaki 200H hotel ice dispenser are designed for this very reason.

 - Cabinet Style Ice Makers: Popular for office use.
 Cabinet-style ice makers open like a refrigerator or cabinet, so people can scoop ice for drinks.
 Models like the Hoshizaki AM-50BAJ-DS ice machine fit underneath counters or blend into walls and other fixtures.